Category

 Ask for Feedback

 Take advantage of surveys and go straight to the source.
-Following a major storm, consider asking employees that received messages:
+Following a major storm, consider asking employees who received messages:

 • Were the notifications effective?